Admission for the January 2025 academic session is ongoing Apply Now!

 • Manage privacy incidents and operations.

-• Explain cryptology and encryption practices.
+• Explain IT security, threats, cryptology, and encryption practices.

 • Secure networks and protect cloud data.

-• Explain digital security and ethics.
+• Understand digital security and ethics.

-Internet of Things3
+Internet of Things 3

 At the end of this course, students should be able to:

-• Explain IoT device programming and communication.
+• Explain IoT concepts, applications, device programming, and communication.

-• Describe IoT protocol stacks and networking.
+• Describe IoT protocol stacks, networking, and infrastructure.

 • Explore data science and cloud platforms for IoT.